Pajama Sam: No Need to Hide When It's Dark Outside: Gameplay

 Like Humongous Entertainment's other games, Pajama Sam uses a point-and-click format.
-The game's main goal is to find the eponymous Sam's mask, flashlight, and lunchbox, which are all scattered around the Land of Darkness.
-Alternative paths for Sam's lost items are unlocked once the player beats the game at least once.
-The player does not have control on which scenarios can be encountered in a playthrough, a feature that becomes available in subsequent sequels.
-An optional side-quest involves looking for ten pairs of socks belonging to Sam's family, which are hidden throughout various locations.
-The game also contains a few minigames, some that are optional (such as Nuggets, a Snake-esque mine cart arcade game) and some that are mandatory (such as The Brain Tickler, a quiz game show that allows Sam to enter Darkness' basement upon completion).
+The main goal is to locate Sam's mask, flashlight, and lunchbox, which are all scattered around the Land of Darkness.
+Alternative paths for Sam's lost items are unlocked when the player beats the game at least once.
+The player does not have control over which scenarios can be encountered in a playthrough, a feature that becomes available in subsequent sequels.
+An optional sidequest involves looking for ten pairs of socks belonging to Sam's family, which are hidden throughout various locations.
+The game also contains a few minigames, some that are optional (such as Nuggets, a Snake-like mine cart arcade game) and some that are mandatory (such as The Brain Tickler, a quiz game show which allows Sam to enter Darkness' basement upon completion).

 Development

-Pajama Sam was displayed at the 1996 Electronic Entertainment Expo (E3) in June.
+Pajama Sam was shown at the 1996 Electronic Entertainment Expo (E3) in June.
 A writer for Computer Games Strategy Plus noted that the character of Sam was "conceived as a pumpkin, [but ...] underwent design changes and now sports a realistic green head as he sets out with his PJ's, blankie, lunchbox and flashlight".
-This is alluded to in the game in an animated cutaway where Sam reads a journal in Darkness' library regarding a possible lawsuit by an Atlanta executive and concerns about lower game sales due to seasonality.
+This is alluded to within the game in an animated cutaway where Sam reads a journal in Darkness' library regarding a possible lawsuit by an Atlanta executive and concerns about lower game sales due to seasonality.
 The original pumpkin-head character design was later referenced in the third installment, Pajama Sam 3: You Are What You Eat from Your Head to Your Feet, where Sam must wear a hollowed-out jack-o-lantern over his head to gain access to a restricted area.